Searching for a Rustic Countryside Wedding Venue – Derbyshire, mostly! ;)

 For the ceremony we considered, Shottle Hall not quite what we had in mind but they did have an outdoor ceremony space…and it would just be an hour of the our day…but as we’re quite last minute (6 months before prime June date!) it was already booked up – but it would definitely be an options was quite reasonable too for a ceremony only package.

-Then we went all over castle-y and fairy tale – it’s what weddings do to you! but if you fancy something historic English Heritage do have a few licensed venues, including Bolsover Castle, in the general area we were looking, but all licenced rooms were a little small for us.
+Then we went all over castle-y and fairy tale – it’s what weddings do to you! but if you fancy something historic English Heritage do have a few licensed venues, including Bolsover Castle, in the general area we were looking, but all licenced rooms were a little small for us (2017 no longer holding weddings here).
 Again with historic, romanticism flowing through our veins we looked into Hardwick Hall, recently licenced for weddings near to Hartington, but again only up to 50 guests (too many of our friends have children, doubling our apparent number of friends!!)

 So back with our feet planted firmly on the ground we looked at The Bear Inn, Alderwasley and The Red Lion, Wirksworth, both good honest pub venues.
 The Bear Inn, has a great function room, with lots of light and windows, but which also looked great in the pics they had of candlelit winter weddings and a good size too to fit everyone in.
 In the end we decided – I know shock horror and went for The Red Lion in Wirksworth, with it’s older style function room on the second floor with great big georgian windows and a great real honest pub feel down stairs too, erm with a pizza oven :) It just felt more us!
 Cliche but there you go.